HD co-organise un atelier de formation pour soutenir et encourager la mise en œuvre de l’Accord d’Alger pour la paix et la réconciliation au Mali

 HD has been present in Mali since the end of 2011, initially focused on efforts to help address and prevent inter-communal conflicts.
 To contribute to the country’s peace process, HD’s work later developed and the organisation started providing mediation support, in the form of technical and strategic advice, to the parties engaged in the negotiations that ultimately led to the signature of the Algiers Agreement in June 2015.
 HD has also been working with civil society representatives from the north and south of the country, as well as with refugees in the neighbouring countries, to encourage greater understanding of each other’s concerns as well as their support for, and involvement into, the peace process.
+HD also initiated a dialogue among religious communities in order to tackle opposing issues and reduce tensions.
 In addition, HD has fostered and supported networks of community leaders in the northern part of the country to help reduce tensions between them.

 President Ibrahim Boubacar Keita was elected in September 2013 but the peace process subsequently stalled.
 It resumed in February 2014 under the auspices of the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA).
 However, it stumbled over the Government’s slow action, the fragmentation of the armed movements, and overlapping attempts at external facilitation of the process.